What is the purpose of a trademark?

 Registering your trade name whether a corporation, nonprofit or DBA with a state assists branches of government such as the Internal Revenue Service and Secretary of State in distinguishing your business from another for tax purposes but it does not necessarily qualify as trademark use.
-The reason depends on the context in which it is used and sometimes the business name is not the same for the goods/services they provide.
+Whether to file a mark depends on the context in which it is used and sometimes the business name is not the same for the goods/services they provide.

-May I still file for trademark protection even if I have not produced a product yet?
+May I still file for federal trademark protection even if I have not produced a product yet?

 Yes.
 As soon as you have solidified your brand, you may file an Intent to Use application to claim the earliest date possible on the federal registry.
-Thereby whether you are in the research and development phase, or design or marketing phase, you do not have to wait to file for trademark protection.
+Thereby whether you are in the research and development phase, or design or marketing phase, you do not have to wait to use the mark to file for trademark protection.